cypress-io/cypress/source/guides/dashboard/projects.md

 ![Add Project in LeftHand Corner](https://cloud.githubusercontent.com/assets/1271364/22699969/fe44c2e4-ed26-11e6-83d0-9baa0f51b15e.png)

-[block:callout]
-{
-  "type": "info",
+{% note info  %}
-  "body": "Projects added in our Desktop Application are strictly local to your computer.
-They are not tracked in any way by Cypress servers and do not communicate with us until they are [setup to be recorded](#section-recording-runs)."
+Projects added in our Desktop Application are strictly local to your computer.
+They are not tracked in any way by Cypress servers and do not communicate with us until they are [setup to be recorded](#section-recording-runs).
-}
-[/block]
+{% endnote %}

 ***